kartik-v/php-date-formatter/README.md

 to read and write date/timestamps to the database easily when working with PHP server code.
 Use cases for this library would involve reading and saving a timestamp to database in one format, but displaying it on client or html forms in another format.
 Maintaining a consistent PHP Date time format for both server side and client side validation should help in building extensible applications with various PHP frameworks easily.

+This library is a standalone javascript library and does not depend on other libraries or plugins like jQuery.

 The latest release of the library is v1.3.4.
 Check the [CHANGE LOG](https://github.com/kartik-v/php-date-formatter/blob/master/CHANGE.md) for details.